 A Yacht Syndicate

 For most people, the capital outlay and ongoing costs of high-end hobbies cannot be justified against expected use.
-A yacht syndicate will achieve the same as other hobby syndicates, such as owning an aircraft or perhaps a racehorse.
-If you have a passion for owning a Yacht, this will never diminish.
+A yacht syndicate will achieve the same as other hobby syndicates, such as owning an aircraft or a racehorse.
+This will never diminish if you have a passion for owning a yacht.

 We bring together individuals who want the same goal.
 Most versions of a Yacht Syndicate will allow you the exclusive use of your share for about 12 weeks per year.
 An online calendar shows you exactly when your weeks start and finish.
-In many cases, you can exchange allocated weeks or use additional weeks when the Yacht is in use with other shareholders’ consent.
+You can often exchange allocated weeks or additional weeks when the Yacht is in use with other shareholders’ consent.

 What we need to know

-Decide which type of Syndicate would you be interested in joining and send us an email.
+Decide which type of Syndicate you would be interested in joining and email us.
 Some options are below, and we will be happy to send you more information if you are unsure what Syndicate will work for you.

 - Company Syndicate, establishing a company with other individuals to save the cost of VAT on a new Yacht

-- Agent Managed Syndicate, where we manage the Syndicate for the first year to help it settle down.
+- Agent Managed Syndicate, where we managed the Syndicate for the first year to help it settle down.